 - architectural optimization, efficient transformers

-High-throughput Generative Inference of Large Language Models with a Single GPU https://arxiv.org/pdf/2303.06865.pdf, discusses 3 strategies with a focus on third on a single GPU.
+High-throughput Generative Inference of Large Language Models with a Single GPU https://arxiv.org/pdf/2303.06865.pdf, discusses 3 strategies with a focus on a single GPU.

 - model compression